itsmartashub/GPThemes/README.md

 #### Chromium

-1. Download the `gpthemes-chromium-vX.X.X.zip` from the [Releases](https://github.com/itsmartashub/GPThemes/releases) and unzip.
+1. Download the `gpthemes-chromium-mv3-vX.X.X.zip` from the [Releases](https://github.com/itsmartashub/GPThemes/releases) and unzip.
 2. Open Chrome, go to `chrome://extensions/`
 3. Enable `Developer mode` in the top-right corner.
-4. Click `Load unpacked` and select the `gpthemes-chromium-vX.X.X` folder.
+4. Click `Load unpacked` and select the `gpthemes-chromium-mv3-vX.X.X` folder.

 #### Firefox

-1. Download the `gpthemes-firefox-vX.X.X.zip` from the [Releases](https://github.com/itsmartashub/GPThemes/releases) and unzip.
+1. Download the `gpthemes-firefox-mv2-vX.X.X.zip` from the [Releases](https://github.com/itsmartashub/GPThemes/releases) and unzip.
 2. Open Firefox, go to `about:debugging`
 3. Enable `Add-on debugging` in `This Firefox`
-4. Click `Load Temporary Add-on` and select `manifest.json` in `gpthemes-firefox-vX.X.X` folder.
+4. Click `Load Temporary Add-on` and select `manifest.json` in `gpthemes-firefox-mv2-vX.X.X` folder.

 ## Permissions

--   **Storage**: GPThemes requests permission to access browser storage to save your chosen theme name, custom accent color and custom font properties.
+-   **Storage**: GPThemes requests permission to access browser storage to save your chosen theme name, custom accent color, custom font properties and custom chat/prompt width.
 This ensures a consistent and personalized experience across ChatGPT website.
 -   **ChatGPT Website Access**: GPThemes requires access to specific URLs to modify the visual appearance of the ChatGPT website.
 This includes `https://chat.openai.com/` and `https://chatgpt.com/` (new domain).
 This access is necessary for the extension to function properly and provide a customized interface.

 ## Supported Versions